-• Although the idea target was met, we would like to move more students into the Expert level.
+• Although the ideal target was met, we would like to move more students into the Expert level.
 We have met numerous times as a faculty to discuss curricula changes that will allow our students to be more fluent in knowledge outside of their core research area.
 Previously we explored a graduate course in food science to expose students to various areas, but after the first offering, faculty were no longer supportive of this option.
-Thus, we are still in discussions about how to better develop the breadth and depth of knowledge obtained by out PhD students.
+In response to this course no longer being offered, we have amended the graduate student requirements.
+These include a requirement to select a FDSC course outside of one's research area which was not a requirement previously.